Kitware/CMake/Help/prop_tgt/INSTALL_RPATH.rst

 For handling toolchain-dependent RPATH entries the :prop_tgt:`INSTALL_REMOVE_ENVIRONMENT_RPATH` can be used.
+Runtime paths can be disabled completely via the :variable:`CMAKE_SKIP_RPATH` variable.

 Because the rpath may contain ``${ORIGIN}``, which coincides with CMake syntax, the contents of ``INSTALL_RPATH`` are properly escaped in the